pujasaha2020/proteomics/datasets/sleepdebt/README.md

 To understand how the sleepdebt at specific time is extracted for each protocol, please read the documentation in `day5_study.py`.
 Pretty much same format is followed for other studies.

 For question, comments and bug please contact Puja Saha @ puja2023@stanford.edu .

+## Need to updated protocol or define new protocol??

+if you need to update your protocol yaml files, you can use this scripts:

+`archives/sleepdebt/sleepdebt_data/build_protocol.py`

+detail can be found inside the script.
+You can add new functions here to generate new protocol or sleep/wake schedule.